stanfordnlp/stanza-train/README.md

 ## Train and Evaluate Processors

-Here we provide training tutorial for each processors.
-Model performance will be logged during training.
-As our provided data only contain several sentences for demonstration purpose, you should end up with 100% accuracy after training each processors.
+Here we provide training tutorials for each processor.
+Model performance will be printed during training.
+As our provided data only contain several sentences for demonstration purpose, you should end up with 100% accuracy after training each processor.

 #### Tokenize

 The [`Tokenize`](https://stanfordnlp.github.io/stanza/tokenize.html) processor tokenizes the text and performs sentence segmentation, so that downstream annotation can happen at the sentence level.

-Training `Tokenize` processor requires UD data, which you can find our provided toy examples [here](data/udbase/UD_English-TEST).
-You can run following command to train the `Tokenize` processor:
+Training `Tokenize` processor requires UD data, where you can find our provided toy examples [here](data/udbase/UD_English-TEST).
+You can run the following command to train the `Tokenize` processor:

 ```sh
 bash scripts/run_tokenize.sh UD_English-TEST --step 1000